hbr-l/polypy/docs/guide.md

 book = plp.OrderBook(token_id, tick_size)
 ````

-The `OrderBook` class stores price and quantities (=size) for bids and asks at each level, as well as the tick size:
+The `OrderBook` class stores price and quantities (=size) for bids and asks at each level, as well as the tick size, as
+properties:
 ````python
 import polypy as plp
 book: plp.OrderBook